 Following release from the lethal and sublethal effects of the organochlorine seed-dressings used in the 1950s and early 1960s, Stock Dove populations have increased very substantially (O'Connor & Mead 1984).
-Numbers appeared to level off in the early 1980s, and entered a further increasing phase in the early 1990s which may now itself have ceased.
+Numbers appeared to level off in the early 1980s, but the trend has been generally upward since the 1990s except for a sharp drop in numbers early in the current century.
 The BBS Siriwardena et al. 2000b).
 Overall, nest failure rates have fallen substantially since the 1980s and there has been a major increase in the number of fledglings raised per breeding attempt.
 There has been widespread moderate increase across Europe since 1980 (PECBMS 2016a).